 DIY Baby Krishna Outfit for Janmashtami

 Today I am sharing the DIY baby Krishna Outfit I did for V for last year’s Janmashtami.
-This DIY doesn’t require any stitching or paper crafts it’s using what you have at home to create a baby Krishna outfit for your little one!
+This DIY doesn’t require any stitching or paper crafts; it uses what you have at home to create a baby Krishna outfit for your little one!

 Janmashtami is a Hindu festival celebrating the birth (Janma) of Lord Krishna.
-It is celebrated by dressing the baby boys or toddler boys as Krishna and baby girls as Radha.
-If you are dressing your little one as Krishna this year, keep reading the post for the tips.
+It is celebrated by dressing the baby boys or toddler boys as Krishna and the baby girls as Radha.
+If you are dressing your little one as Krishna this year, keep reading for our tips.

 DIY Baby Krishna Outfit for Janmashtami